Moffefe/MycoBox/docs/zigbee.md

 4. Factory-reset the Zigbee device according to its manufacturer's instructions.
 5. Try the pairing process again.

-Also remember that the current MycoBox interface only lists supported switch-type devices.
+Also remember that the current MycoBox interface is intended for supported switch-type devices.

-A successfully joined but unsupported Zigbee device may therefore not be usable through the current binding interface.
+A joined Zigbee device using an unsupported device type or implementation may therefore not be usable through the current binding interface.

 ---